Is Dropshipping dead? Or at least, that’s what some say about the most recent, digitized development of eCommerce today.

 Live dropshipping stores that continue to thrive are those set up with careful and consistent efforts from Shopify store interfaces to product sourcing and fulfillment by Aliexpress, eBay, or specialty suppliers.

-III.
-Dropshipping Today: Yay or Nay?
+Dropshipping Today Yay or Nay

 As such, dropshipping today still holds much of its potential as a newly developed form of eCommerce, that boasts of both ease of use by dropshippers and their customers, thanks to the genius of platforms and markets like Shopify, Aliexpress, and eBay.